New York City transit fares: Fines

 MTA's $60 penalty was internally set by Transit Adjudication Bureau (TAB) with delegated powers.
 NYCT increased fines to $100 in July 2008, the maximum TAB can levy without further approvals, to support conversion to Proof-of-Payment (POP) fare collection for the Select Bus Service.

+Since January 1, 2025, fare evasion violations committed in a four-year period face a warning with no fine for the first offense, $100 fine for the second offense but its timely full payment gets an OMNY credit, or $150 fine or a criminal summons for the third offense and up.

 Other preventative measures

 There are also uniformed guards, undercover police officers, and ticket barriers to prevent fare evasion on the subway.
 On Select Bus Service, a penalty fare may need to be paid.